nestordemeure/impersonator/readme.md

 Once your persona is loaded, you can start chatting with it!

+You have a handful of special commands available:
+* `CHECK` will run a fact checker on the persona's latest affirmation,
+* `SOURCE` will display the text extracts used to synthesize the answer.

 #### Adding a persona

 To add a persona, add a subfolder in the `personas` folder.